Definition of String in C

 • Strchr() function :

-• The strchr() function takes two arguments and returns the address of first occurrence of the character in the given string.
+• The strchr() function takes two arguments and returns the address of the first occurrence of the character in the given string.

 • Syntax : cp = strchr (str1, c);